 As these disorders are outlined, please bear two things in mind.
 First, remember that psychological disorders represent extremes of inner experience and behavior.
 If, while reading about these disorders, you feel that these descriptions begin to personally characterize you, do not worry—this moment of enlightenment probably means nothing more than you are normal.
 Each of us experiences episodes of sadness, anxiety, and preoccupation with certain thoughts—times when we do not quite feel ourselves.
 These episodes should not be considered problematic unless the accompanying thoughts and behaviors become extreme and have a disruptive effect on one’s life.

 Second, understand that people with psychological disorders are far more than just embodiments of their disorders.
 We do not use terms such as schizophrenics, depressives, or phobics because they are labels that objectify people who suffer from these conditions, thus promoting biased and disparaging assumptions about them.
-It is important to remember that a psychological disorder is not what a person is; it is something that a person has—through no fault of his or her own.
+It is important to remember that a psychological disorder is not what a person is; it is something that a person has—through no fault of their own.
 As is the case with cancer or diabetes, those with psychological disorders suffer debilitating, often painful conditions that are not of their own choosing.
 These individuals deserve to be viewed and treated with compassion, understanding, and dignity.

 Watch this CrashCourse Psychology video to better understand the history of diagnosing psychological disorders and how they are classified.